carolinesargent/sparcleqc/docs/user_guide.rst

             .. code-block::

                 """
-                This Psi4 file was created using Sparcle-QC with the following specifications:
+                This Q-Chem file was created using Sparcle-QC with the following specifications:
-                pdb_file: 3QXP_templated_amber.pdb
+                pdb_file: 2cji.pdb
                 cutoff: 5
                 ...
                 ... # copy of Sparcle_QC input file